SkylineCommunications/dataminer-docs/connector-help/connector_help/Andrew_APC100.md

 ### Creation

-The **Andrew APC100** is a serial driver.
+The **Andrew APC100** is a serial connector.
 The following device details need to be set:

 - **IP address**
 - **IP port**